lhalcomb/Kiip/README.md

 The following deployment diagram represents the architectural (high-level) design of the KiiP application.

 ![image](https://github.com/lhalcomb/Kiip/blob/main/img/architecturalDesignKiiP.png)
-The basic architecture of the KiiP app has ___ components: a component that runs on a mobile device, an administrative component, and a server component.
-Components will communicate over the Internet.
-The details of the architecture are specified in Figure 7.5.
-Notice that the administrative componet-server component communication is specified at two levels.
-The devices communicate using the Internet while the browser and the web server communicate using the http protocol.
+The basic architecture of the KiiP app has 2 components: a component that runs on a mobile device and a server component.
+Components will communicate over the Internet, providing the user with their stored financial info.